-Barcelona sits at enviable coordinates along the Spanish Mediterranean coastline.
+Barcelona sits at enviable coordinates along Spain’s Mediterranean coastline.
 From a Barcelona perch, options lead north to the Costa Brava, or south to the Costa Dorada.
 Either way, an itinerary departing Barcelona delivers a set of lovely coastal treasures with stunning beaches, ancient historic sites, and Spanish cuisine nonpareil.

 This itinerary explores the southern route along Spain’s Costa Dorada, with rolling hills, history dating back to Neolithic times, and beautiful stretches of sunny beaches.
 Both northern and southern routes are made even more enticing with the addition of a few days navigating the Balearic Islands, yet each route stands alone as a splendid yachting experience.

 A nice morning heading to Tarragona allows leisurely views of the crisp coastline.
-The 2nd century ruins of Tarragona are astounding, with remains of an amphitheatre on the edge of the beach, Cyclopean walls, and the Cuartel de Pilatos.
-An interesting note, many of the houses have Latin or Phoenician inscriptions carved into them with their historic uses explained.
+The 2nd-century ruins of Tarragona are astounding, with remains of an amphitheater on the edge of the beach, Cyclopean walls, and the Cuartel de Pilatos.
+On an interesting note, many of the houses have Latin or Phoenician inscriptions carved into them with their historic uses explained.
 The cuisine here is delightfully Spanish, with fresh from the sea courses enhanced by wines from nearby vineyards.
 Tarragona has 15 km of beaches inviting an afternoon of water play.